 Invest in Communication, Motivation & Leadership

-Without a doubt, the best way to keep employees motivated at work is to put time into employee communication, motivation and leadership.
+Without a doubt, the best way to keep employees motivated at work is to put time into employee communication, motivation, and leadership.
 Communication is critical, particularly in the world of remote working.
 Employees can feel alone and unsupported without enough communication from management.
-Everything from how you communicate, to how often you communicate is important, and should be considered.
+Everything from how you communicate, to how often you communicate is important and should be considered.

 Incorporating motivation into the workplace is pretty easy, and very effective in improving productivity.
 Find out what motivates your employees, show appreciation for them and the work they are doing, and encourage stress relievers such as vacation days.
 By promoting vacation days, you can effectively make absenteeism something you can control.
-You get notice for when employees will be absent and can manage your employees effectively to cover their workload.
+You get a notice for when employees will be absent and can manage your employees effectively to cover their workload.

 Address Workplace Bullying